Setting up a PCR lab from scratch

 Because PCR assays are so sensitive, all the preventative measures described here may still not guarantee that your experiments will never get contaminated.
 It is therefore necessary to include the appropriate controls to detect contamination early.
 Always include negative and positive controls, as this will help identifying master mix contaminations, and confirm the performance of the extraction protocol, reagents and amplification steps.
 Additionally, you should monitor the positivity rate in your lab, and ensure that unexpected increases in detection have identifiable causes, e.g., a seasonal outbreak.

 We hope that you are still just as excited about setting up your PCR lab, and that this blog has made the task less daunting for you.
-If you're curious to what you'll need for subsequent nucleic acid quantification workflows, subscribe to our newsletter to get the third part of our molecular biology lab set-up series directly to your inbox once it's available.
+If you're curious to what you'll need for subsequent nucleic acid quantification workflows, read part four of our molecular biology lab set-up series.